Restoration of Historic Bletchley Park

-In 2014, the Bletchley Park Trust began work on the long-awaited £8-million Heritage Lottery Funded, first-phase restoration programme.
+The first phase of the Heritage Lottery Funded restoration of Bletchley Park was completed in 2014.
 This exciting project has seen the transformation of the formerly derelict wartime Codebreaking building, Block C, into a vibrant Visitor Centre opened for the enjoyment of visitors in June 2014.
 The iconic, but once derelict, Codebreaking Huts 3 and 6 were also be sympathetically restored and fitted with light-touch interpretation for visitors to experience how it was to work in wartime Bletchley Park.
 Finally, the landscape was returned to its 1940s appearance enabling visitors to step back in time to the scenery the Codebreakers would have seen.